Tulostoma

 What is Tulostoma?

 Fungi in the genus Tulostoma – also referred to as “stalked puffballs” – have the appearance of small puffballs but differ in having a thin and woody stalk that raises the more or less globose endoperidial body a couple of centimeters above ground.
 Although Tulostoma fungi can be all easy to recognise as a genus, much trickier is the identification of species.
 In many cases DNA sequencing will be necessary to confirm identifications.
 Tulostoma is a representative of gasteroid fungi, those that produce their spores in fruiting bodies instead of on the outer surface as is the case with gilled mushrooms.
-You can learn more on the genus from our booklet.

 Why is this genus interesting for FunDive?